 Whatever the reasons are to expose and publicly humiliate someone, we cannot deny cancel culture does carry consequences for those who have to deal with the subjugation to the ‘social’ world.

 Cancelling is much more than just a momentary humiliation.
 It does mean, in many cases, the social death of a person.
 It can lead to the loss of credibility and reputation and even the loss of a job or access to resources in severe cases.
-Johnny Depp is a good illustration of it; after being accused of spousal abuse, he lost his contracts with Disney and Warner Bros.
+Johnny Depp is a good illustration of it; after accusations of spousal abuse, he lost his contracts with Disney and Warner Bros.
 Pictures.

 Nonetheless, the outcome of publicly bashing and hatred can be dreadful.
 Cancelling holds a strong bond with bullying, particularly on social media, and its unidirectionality tends to leave the cancelled person without a chance to give an explanation or apology.
 Consequently, the feeling of loneliness and the mental health impact can lead to a tragic ending in some extreme cases.
 Caroline Flack’s case perfectly depicts it: the British tv presenter committed suicide after undergoing public scrutiny.